Summer Photography Workshop

-Housing & Meals: Students will live together in a Drexel Residence Hall with separate accommodations for females and males.
+Housing & Meals: Students will live together in a Drexel Residence Hall.
 We are located in University City, adjacent to Center City Philadelphia and many cultural sites.
 We have around-the-clock supervision resident assistants who reside with the students in the residence hall, and faculty supervision during the day.
 Meals will be provided through Drexel Dining Services and other meal providers during fields trips.

 What will you bring home with you: Students who successfully complete the one-week program will receive a program certificate from Drexel University’s Photography Department.
 You will also take away the foundation of a diverse student portfolio with original prints and digital files along with a lot of career insights and happy memories, too.

-Registration and Payment: You may apply by completing the online application, submitting a copy of your high school transcript, and your 300 word personal statement of interest.
-Transcripts can be e-mailed to email@example.com or sent by mail to the address below.
+Registration and Payment: You may apply by completing the online application and submitting a copy of your high school transcript.
+Transcripts can be e-mailed to firstname.lastname@example.org or sent by mail to the address below.

 Send items to: